All Episodes

 Nobody's asking for political considerations.

-All people are asking for is did Hillary commit crimes?
+All people are asking for is: did Hillary commit crimes?

 And if she did, why isn't she indicted?

-Did Warfizer court judges lie to?
+Were FISA court judges lied to?

 That's what it is.

-Top secret information on her server that she obstructed when she deleted and and hard drives erased and devices destroyed.
+Does he believe Hillary violated the law, top secret information on her server that she obstructed when she deleted and hard drives erased and devices destroyed?

 Was there a fraud on the court?